MarcDiethelm/xtc-cli/README.md

 Command line tool for the xtc Frontend framework.

+Most commands are interactive.

 Installation:

 ```shell
 npm install -g xtc-cli
 ```

-To install xtc and set up a project.
+To install xtc and set up a project with generator-xtc.
 Change to the desired dir.

 ```shell
 xtc install